paly2/ArgLib/doc/API.md

 Note: You can use the `arg_kind` enum values as flags in the third parameter (for example, `LONG|COMMON` will allow the function to return a long or a common argument.
 Other note: For a short argument, the function uses only the first character of the arg string.

-## 2. Find an argument following another one
+## 2. To find an argument following another one

 To find an argument wich follows another one, you can use the function :